WordPress powers more than 30% of sites on the Internet. This popularity has made people learn WordPress, professionally.

 The Style Sheet file contains CSS for the theme.
 This file helps you change CSS code to alter theme appearance.
 On the other hand, you can select code files for changing Home Page, Header, and Footer settings.

-Also, don’t forget to backup your site before you proceed with Theme Editor.
+Also, don’t forget to backup your site before you proceed with the Theme Editor.

 Fortunately, you can use the built-in Customizer option, Additional CSS to override Theme CSS without making changes to main CSS Style sheet file.